 1. The insurer/self-insurer has the right to request that the injured employee submit to an independent medical examination, which shall include physical, psychiatric, and psychological examinations.
 An examination may include reasonable and necessary testing, including functional capacity evaluations, as recommended by the examining physician.
-The examining physician may require prepayment pursuant to the Fee Schedule base amount for up to the first two hours (\$1200.00).
-Payment for any additional charges pursuant to the Fee Schedule shall be due within 30 days of receipt of the report and charges by the employer/insurer.

 - 2. The insurer/self-insurer shall notify the employee in writing at least 10 days in advance of the time and place of the requested examination.
 Advance payment of travel expenses as required by Rule 203 (d) (3) shall accompany the notice. - 3.
 The insurer/self-insurer cannot unilaterally suspend income benefits for failure of the employee to attend the scheduled examination.
-If the injured employee fails to cooperate with the insurer/self-insurer's efforts to schedule an independent medical examination, the insurer/self-insurer may request an order suspending the employee's benefits by filing a motion to suspend on Form WC-102D and attaching appropriate documentation in support of the motion.
-Is this where we talk about the PMT or PMTb - 4.
+If the injured employee fails to cooperate with the insurer/self-insurer's efforts to schedule an independent medical examination, the insurer/self-insurer may request an order suspending the employee's benefits by filing a motion to suspend on Form WC-102D and attaching appropriate documentation in support of the motion. - 4.
 The employee has a right to an independent medical examination by a physician designated by the employee within 120 days of receipt of income benefits when the requirements of O.C.G.A. § 34-9-202(e) are met.